 In our innovative, tech-focused, and eco-conscious age, it’s surprising that a larger number of Americans aren’t choosing to live green.
-In just a few small steps, you can minimize the amount of energy you use and cut back on your utilities.
+In just a few small steps, you can minimize the amount of energy you use and lower your electric bill.

 There’s more you can do to make your home energy efficient than just installing a new refrigerator.
 There are energy-saving tactics both big and small you can take part in to make your home a more efficient, and greener, place.